 If the carrying value exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
-If the fair value exceeds its carrying value, the indefinite-life intangible asset is not considered impaired.
-Other intangible assets assigned finite useful lives are amortized on a straight-line basis over their estimated useful lives.
+If the fair value exceeds its carrying value, the finite-life intangible asset is not considered impaired.
+Intangible assets assigned finite useful lives are amortized on a straight-line basis over their estimated useful lives.

-Sales Allowance, Sales Returns and Price Protection Reserves
+Sales Allowances and Price Protection Reserves

-We evaluate the collectability of our accounts receivable continuously throughout the year and reduce revenue for estimated future returns and price protection, which may occur with distributors and retailers ("channel partners").
+We evaluate the collectability of our accounts receivable continuously throughout the year and reduce revenue for estimated future sales allowances and price protections, which may occur with distributors and retailers ("channel partners").